When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 sympathetic hyperarousal and dorsal vagal shutdown, with limited access

-to the ventral vagal state necessary for authentic connection and
+to the ventral vagal state needed for real connection.

 Clinical application involves helping clients recognize these states